Asymptotics of the ground state energy of heavy molecules and related topics. II: Zone X : Semiclassical -term

-Consider $B(x,\bar{\alpha}_2)$ and apply Fefferman--de Llave decomposition (\ref{25-3-8}).
-There are two kinds of pairs: \begin{enumerate}[label=(\alph*), fullwidth] \item those with $|x-y|\ge \epsilon (\alpha_3(x)+\alpha_3(y))$ for all $(x,y)$ and \item those with $|x-y|\le \min(\alpha_3(x),\alpha_3(y))$ for all $(x,y)$. \end{enumerate} The total contribution of the pairs of the second type (i.e. summation is taken over \emph{all\/} pairs of $\alpha_3$-elements in $B(0,1)$) as we already know is $O(\mu^2\hbar^{-2})$.
-Meanwhile according to the analysis in the previous Subsection~\ref{sect-25-4-2} a contribution of one pair of kind (a) does not exceed
+The total contribution of the pairs of the second type (i.e. summation is taken over \emph{all\/} pairs of $\alpha_3$-elements in $B(0,1)$) as we already know is $O(\mu^2h ^{-2})$.
+Meanwhile according to the analysis in the previous Subsection~\ref{sect-26-4-2} a contribution of one pair of kind \ref{sect-26-4-3-a} does not exceed

-where each of two first factors is just an estimate of the integral (\ref{25-4-24}) calculated over corresponding argument.
-If we take the first term in the first factor and sum over $\alpha_3$-partition of $1$-element we get only the second factor multiplied by $\mu \hbar^{-1}$ and then summation was done in the previous subsection.
+where each of two first factors is just an estimate of the integral (\ref{26-4-24}) calculated over corresponding domain.
+If we take the first term in the first factor and sum over $\alpha_3$-partition of $1$-element we get only the second factor multiplied by $\mu h ^{-1}$ and then summation was done in the previous subsection.
 Similarly we can deal with the first term in the second factor.
 On the other hand, if we take only second factors and sum over pairs of $\alpha_3$-subelements of the same $\alpha_2$-element we get

-Then summation with respect to $\alpha_2$-partition of $1$-element returns $C\mu^2\hbar^{-2}$.
+Then summation with respect to $\alpha_2$-partition of $1$-element returns $C\mu^2h ^{-2}$.

-Consider now $B(\bar{x},\bar{\alpha}_1)$ and apply here Fefferman-de Llave decomposition (\ref{25-3-8}).
-There are two kinds of pairs: \begin{enumerate}[label=(\alph*), fullwidth] \item those with $|x-y|\ge \epsilon (\alpha_2(x)+\alpha_2(y))$ for all $(x,y)$ and \item those with $|x-y|\le \min(\alpha_2(x),\alpha_2(y))$ for all $(x,y)$. \end{enumerate} According to the above analysis the total contribution of the pairs of the second type (i.e. the summation is taken over \emph{all\/} pairs of $\alpha_2$-elements in $B(0,1)$) as we already know is $O(\mu^2\hbar^{-2})$.
-Meanwhile according to the analysis in the previous Subsection~\ref{sect-25-4-2} a contribution of one pair of kind (a) does not exceed
+Consider now $B(\bar{x},\bar{\alpha}_1)$ and apply here Fefferman-de Llave decomposition (\ref{26-3-8}).
+There are two kinds of pairs: \begin{enumerate}[label=(\alph*), wide, labelindent=0pt] \item those with $|x-y|\ge \epsilon (\alpha_2(x)+\alpha_2(y))$ for all $(x,y)$ and \item those with $|x-y|\le \min(\alpha_2(x),\alpha_2(y))$ for all $(x,y)$. \end{enumerate} According to the above analysis the total contribution of the pairs of the second type (i.e. the summation is taken over \emph{all\/} pairs of $\alpha_2$-elements in $B(0,1)$) as we already know is $O(\mu^2h ^{-2})$.
+Meanwhile according to the analysis in the previous Subsection~\ref{sect-26-4-2} a contribution of one pair of kind \ref{sect-26-4-3-a'} does not exceed

 and here again we can ``forget'' about the first terms in each factor.
-Then the summation with respect to pairs of $\alpha_2$-subelements of the same $\alpha_1$-element results in $C\mu^2\hbar^{-2} \gamma_0^{-2}\gamma_1^{-2}\alpha_1^5\asymp C\mu^2\hbar^{-2} \alpha_1^3$ where we avoid logarithmic factor in virtue of the same positive eigenvalue of $\Hess w$.
-Summation with respect to $\alpha_1$-admissible partition of $1$-element returns $C\mu^2\hbar^{-2}$.
+Then the summation with respect to pairs of $\alpha_2$-subelements of the same $\alpha_1$-element results in $C\mu^2h ^{-2} \gamma_0^{-2}\gamma_1^{-2}\alpha_1^5\asymp C\mu^2h ^{-2} \alpha_1^3$ where we avoid logarithmic factor in virtue of the same positive eigenvalue of $\Hess w$.
+Summation with respect to $\alpha_1$-admissible partition of $1$-element returns $C\mu^2h ^{-2}$.